The Iron Lady (film): Reactions from British politicians

 In an interview with the BBC, then Prime Minister David Cameron described Streep's performance as "great" and "fantastic" but opined that the filmmakers should have waited before making the movie and focused more on Thatcher's time in office rather than her personal life and struggles with dementia.
 Former Conservative Party chairman Norman Fowler was more critical of the film and stated "She [Thatcher] was never, in my experience, the half-hysterical, over-emotional, over-acting woman portrayed by Meryl Streep."
 Thatcher's Home secretary Douglas Hurd described the dementia storyline as "ghoulish" in an interview with the Evening Standard.

-Thatcher stated before her death on 8 April 2013 that she did not watch films or programmes about herself.
+Before passing away on April, 8 2013, Thatcher stated that she did not enjoy watching films or programs about herself.